helgestein/helao-pub/readme.md

 # HELAO public repository :robot: :rocket: :handshake: :woman_scientist: :man_scientist:

-Helao deploys Hierachical Experimental Laboratory Automation and Orchestration The idea behind this project is that we wanted to deploy active learning to different devices located in our laboratory and to others and even to many instruments running in parallel.
+HELAO deploys Hierachical Experimental Laboratory Automation and Orchestration The idea behind this project is that we wanted to deploy active learning to different devices located in our laboratory and to others and even to many instruments running in parallel.
 To to this we utilized [fastAPI](https://fastapi.tiangolo.com/), a web framework that allows the facile developement of APIs.
 This project originated at Caltech and KIT and was later further advanced at TUM.

 You may find the publicaton [here](https://doi.org/10.1002/admi.202101987)